symbiote-h2020/SymbioteCloud/README.md

 Once a platform instance is registered through Administration module, the Platform owner should generate himself a symbiote intermediate certification authority keystore for the PAAM.

-For that please use the  [PlatformAAMCertificateKeystoreFactory](https://github.com/symbiote-h2020/SymbIoTeSecurity/blob/develop/src/main/java/eu/h2020/symbiote/security/helpers/PlatformAAMCertificateKeyStoreFactory.java) (available in SymbioTeSecurity module).
+For that please use the  [PlatformAAMCertificateKeystoreFactory](https://github.com/symbiote-h2020/SymbIoTeSecurity/blob/develop/src/main/java/eu/h2020/symbiote/security/helpers/PlatformAAMCertificateKeyStoreFactory.java)
+(available in SymbioTeSecurity module).
 You need to checkout the code, modify the parameters in the main method and after running it, it will generate the keystore that you can copy to your platform AAM deployment.
+If you have downloaded the **.zip** with the configuration files, you can find the *PlatformAAMCertificateKeystoreFactory* configured in the *SymbIoTeSecurity* folder.
 ```
 // from spring bootstrap file: symbiote.coreaam.url
 String coreAAMAddress = "";

 // the user registered through administration in the Symbiote Core
 String platformOwnerUsername = "";